Kh Asif’s plea for production order: IHC CJ says court can’t interfere in political matters

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Islamabad High Court directed PML-N’s senior leader and MNA Kh Asif to solve the matter in parliament first, if not done then he could approach the court.
+ISLAMABAD: The Islamabad High Court directed PML-N senior leader and MNA Kh Asif to solve the matter in Parliament first, if not done then he can approach the court.

+Islamabad High Court Chief Justice Athar Minallah heard Kh Asif’s plea Wednesday regarding issuance of his production orders.

 Barrister Mohsin Shahnawaz Ranjha appeared before the court on behalf of the petitioner chairman Public Accounts Committee Rana Tanveer Hussain, saying that he had written to issue production orders to Kh Asif on February 1 but it has not been issued yet.